abd-elarhman/HackerRank-Solutions/README.md

 # HackerRank Solutions in C

-Welcome to my collection of HackerRank problem solutions.
+Welcome to my collection of **HackerRank problem solutions**.
 This repository is organized to facilitate easy navigation and to assist those looking to improve their problem-solving skills in data structures and algorithms.
+🚀 **Daily Coding Journey**
+🌟 Every day, I embark on a coding journey, conquering new challenges and unraveling the mysteries of algorithms and data structures.

+**Why daily?** Because like a marathon runner, I believe consistency is the key.
+Each day, I'll add fresh solution 🧠💡.

+Join me on this journey!
+Explore the code, learn, and let's build our coding muscles together. 🤝

+🌟 **Show Some Love!** 🌟
+If you find this repository helpful and inspiring, please consider giving it a ⭐️ and following me .
+If you find this repository, don't hesitate to give it a **star**⭐️ and **follow me** for more updates.Your support means a lot! 🌟💻

 > [**C Geeks Alert!**] 🚨\
 > All solutions in this repository are written in **C** language.
 Dive in!

 ---

-🌟 **Show Some Love!** 🌟
-If you find this repository helpful, please consider giving it a ⭐️ and following me for more updates.
-Your support means a lot!

 ## How to Use This Repository
 Navigate through the repository using the table below.
 Each problem is categorized by difficulty, skills required, and specific subdomains within data structures and algorithms.